-- Additional cast members available to answer questions or cover guest concerns, as well as those employees conducting cleaning and overseeing that procedures are followed.
+- Additional cast members will be available to answer questions or cover guest concerns.
+Additional employees will conduct cleaning measures and oversee that procedures are followed.

-- Physical distancing measures including boxes and lines may direct guests where to stand and where not to stand.
-Expect to see these in queues and quick service dining lines.
+- Physical distancing including boxes and lines may direct guests where to stand and where not to stand.
+Expect to see these in queues, quick service dining lines and other locations.

-- Temporary suspension of Extra Magic hours at Disney World.
+- Temporary suspension of Extra Magic hours and Magic Morning.